-While I was at Mars Hill Church, I got phone calls from youth leaders all over the US asking me for advice.
+While I was at my old church, I got phone calls from youth leaders all over the US asking me for advice.
 I was more than happy to share with them what I knew, but to be honest, I think I left most of them disappointed.
 Truth be told, they we’re looking for a secret and there just isn’t one.

 Youth ministry strategy depends on so many things.
 You have to take into account your region, the demographic of your church, your local culture, the age of your kids and so much more.
 It’s a combination of talent, spiritual gifting, hard work and the hand of God.

 But there is one big thing we need to remember: youth ministry is people ministry.

 This is absolutely foundational.
 If you don’t get this, you fail!